Collection Development Policy

 - Made available as a public service without for-profit content.

 - Accepted in an industry or field as a standard resource.

 - An exclusive, accurate content source that is available in no other way.

 Priority will be given to resources purchased with funds collected from Davis County residents.
 Resources are more likely to be included if they are judged to meet all of the above criteria.
 Resources that meet fewer of the above criteria are less likely to be made available via the Library's web presence.
 The library will make resources available as space and other limitations permit.

-Special Considerations When Selecting Materials for the Library Collections
+Special Considerations When Selecting Items for the Library Collections

 Textbooks are only selected for purchase when they are the best available source for information on a particular subject.
 Purchases are not made as an alternative to schools or other academic institutions providing textbooks to students.